Gluten Free Grains

-Gluten free grains like oats are sometimes called gluten free oats because there is such a thing as contaminated oats that have gluten on them.
+That's because there is such a thing as contaminated oats that have gluten on them.

 On top of that, they are processed in the same processing

 And it's a must that you learn about the different names for wheat grains because there are many different names.

 Gluten free oats are only available from certified gluten free companies and will be marked "Gluten Free" on their packaging.

 Cross-contamination is one of the major reasons why most commercial oats are considered unsafe for the gluten intolerant or people with Celiac disease.